bolyche/bolyche.github.io/_posts/2024-04-18-Terraform-Immutability.md

 In planning for this teaching session I did a lot of browsing.
 Discovered that the CTO (back when he used to do lots of videos, I think he stopped about 4 years ago) is remarkably good at explaining concepts.
 There's one video which comes to mind: explaining what Immutable vs Mutable means in terms of terraform configurations.

 I found it interesting because he was suggesting that terraform tends towards immutable architecture.
 To explain his concept a little (without you needing to watch the video yourself):
-* Mutable infra is lgsike a running upgrade of nginx on an EC2 instance running a webserver (using some configuration manager like chef, puppet or ansible) - You try to upgrade one component that is tightly coupled with others; if it fails a little it fails on one component and you're stuck in limbo
+* Mutable infra is like upgrading nginx on an EC2 instance running a webserver (using some configuration manager like chef, puppet or ansible) - You try to upgrade one component that is tightly coupled with others; if it fails a little it fails on one component and you're stuck in limbo
 * Immutable infra is maybe a bit more like a blue green deployment (not his words) - You don't upgrade in place; instead you use a new box, get all the configuration you want running and then you switch the traffic to the right box on success (and kill the old machine)

 He makes a great point about stateful resources, about how resources can be coupled/uncoupled and how you want to use different approaches in different ways for such resources.
 Databases being mutable for example (due to persistent state) and instances being immutable, since you can create and redeploy them without state.

-Thing I'm unsure about though, is whether terraform's immutability still counts for much.
-The explanation is actually [here](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure) if you want to watch it.
+Thing I'm unsure about though, is whether terraform's immutability still reigns.
+His video is [here](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure) if you want to watch it.
 It's from 2018 so I wonder if back then, there simply weren't many providers dealing their hand into the world of stateful resources.

 In the last 5 years or so using terraform, I've noticed that plugins can vary a lot.
 The fact that people use terraform for Snowflake (and how common it is) is for example interesting.

-Terraform's conception seems to me to be on the opposite spectrum to what some people use it for now.
-And to be honest, having configured terraform for a large Snowflake data lake, I know that were problems galore.
+Terraform's conception seems to me to be on the opposite spectrum to what some people use it for within some spheres.
+And to be honest, having configured terraform for a large Snowflake data lake, I know that in certain speheres there can be problems galore.

-The problems were actually (perhaps surprisingly) not with the setup of pipes, streams, dbs or datasets (the snowflake plugins is I believe developed by Snowflake and so, they are doing a good job on it) but dealing with things like the incredibly fast mutability of table creation (which makes no sense at all to hold in tf) and permissions grants were a nightmare.
-Lots of state, highly coupled and ultimately something for on-creation-callbacks rather than the more staid terraform CICD.
+The problems I personally saw were actually (perhaps surprisingly) not with the setup of pipes, streams, dbs or datasets (the snowflake plugins is I believe developed by Snowflake and so, they are doing a good job on it).
+But rather dealing with things like the incredibly fast mutability of table creation (which makes no sense at all to hold in tf) and permissions grants needing to result from those creations.
+Holding a waterfall of inherited grants makes a lot of sense in tf - But, what if those grants must be re-applied upon each table creation?
+Ultimately lots of statefulness, highly coupled architecture ... suggests something for on-creation-callbacks rather than the more staid terraform CICD.

 This has been a bit of a tangential comment, but it'll be interesting to see how the landscape of plugins (and mutability) continues to change with IaC.